City Year New York Board

 Michelle Moosally is the General Counsel for Santander’s commercial banking and corporate and investment banking businesses.

-Michelle comes to Santander from JPMorgan Chase & Co. where she was executive director and assistant general counsel, serving the J.P.
+Prior to joining Santander, Michelle worked at JPMorgan Chase & Co. where she was executive director and assistant general counsel, serving the J.P.
 Morgan Corporate & Investment Bank.
 Before JPMorgan Chase, Michelle was managing director principal for Bear, Stearns & Co.
 Inc. and a capital markets associate at Cadwalader Wickersham & Taft LLP.

 Michelle earned her J.D. from American University’s Washington College of Law and her Bachelor of Arts from Dickinson College.
 Michelle also holds a Masters in economics and international relations from the Johns Hopkins University.